pgorman/dangerjaunt/minirules.md

 #### 4. Feeblemind ####

-This arcane lobotomy renders a target Magic-User's mind inadaquate to contain spells.
+This arcane lobotomy renders a target Magic-User's mind inadequate to contain spells.
 Save with a -4 penalty.
 Range: 24'', duration: permanent until dispelled.